NEW v0.5.10 — Claude Opus 4.8 is now the default

 // api keys

-Only one binary can read those Keychain items: jointchiefs-keygetter, a minimal Swift executable signed with your Apple Developer ID.
-The CLI and the MCP server don't link against Security.framework at all.
+Only one binary reads or writes that file: jointchiefs-keygetter, a minimal Swift executable.
+The CLI and the MCP server never touch the file directly.
 When they need a key, they spawn jointchiefs-keygetter as a child process, read the key from its stdout, use it for one request, and drop it.
+The file's access path lives in exactly one place you can audit.

 // the mcp server